whitneyshine/bikesharing/README.md

 This new assignment consists of two technical analysis deliverables and a written report to present the results.
 I have submitted the following:

   * Deliverable 1: Change Trip Duration to a Datetime Format<br>
+      *  Using Python and Pandas functions, I have converted the "tripduration" column from an integer to a datetime datatype to get the time in hours, minutes, and seconds (00:00:00).
+After I converted the "tripduration" column to a datetime dataytpe, I have exported the DataFrame as a CSV file to use for the trip analysis in Deliverable 2.<br>
   * Deliverable 2: Create Visualizations for the Trip Analysis<br>
   * Deliverable 3: Create a Story and Report for the Final Presentation<br><br>